Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: Abstract

 \section{Abstract}

 Graph neural networks (GNNs) have become an indispensable tool for analyzing relational data.
-In the literature, classical GNNs may be classified into three variants: convolutional, attentional, and message-passing.
-While the standard message-passing variant is highly expressive, its typical \textit{pair-wise} messages nevertheless only consider the features of the center node and each neighboring node \textit{individually}.
-This design fails to incorporate the rich contextual information contained within the \textit{broader} local neighborhood, potentially hindering its ability to learn complex relationships within the \textit{entire} set of neighboring nodes.
-To address this limitation, this work first formalizes the concept of neighborhood-contextualization, rooted in a key property of the attentional variant.
-This then serves as the foundation for generalizing the message-passing variant to the proposed neighborhood-contextualized message-passing (NCMP) framework.
-To demonstrate its utility, a simple, practical, and efficient method to parametrize and operationalize NCMP is presented, leading to the development of the proposed Soft-Isomorphic Neighborhood-Contextualized Graph Convolution Network (SINC-GCN).
-A preliminary analysis on a synthetic binary node classification problem then underscores both the expressivity and efficiency of the proposed GNN architecture.
-Overall, the paper lays the foundation for the novel NCMP framework as a practical path toward further enhancing the graph representational power of classical GNNs.
+Classical GNNs are broadly classified into three variants: convolutional, attentional, and message-passing.
+While the standard message-passing variant is expressive, its typical \textit{pair-wise} messages only consider the features of the center node and each neighboring node \textit{individually}.
+This design fails to incorporate contextual information contained within the \textit{broader} local neighborhood, potentially hindering its ability to learn meaningful relationships within the \textit{entire} set of neighboring nodes---a critical limitation for complex domains like financial network anomaly detection and molecular property prediction.
+To address this, the paper first refines the concept of neighborhood-contextualization within GNNs, leveraging ideas from set-based aggregation methods and a key property of the attentional variant.
+This then serves as the basis for generalizing the message-passing variant to the proposed neighborhood-contextualized message-passing (NCMP) framework.
+To demonstrate its utility, a simple, mathematically grounded method to parametrize and operationalize NCMP is presented, leading to the development of the proposed Soft-Isomorphic Neighborhood-Contextualized Graph Convolution Network (SINC-GCN).
+Across a diverse set of synthetic and benchmark datasets, SINC-GCN strikes a highly favorable balance between expressivity and efficiency.
+Notably, while more complex models incur significant computational overhead, SINC-GCN delivers substantial performance gains with considerable effect sizes over baseline GNN models while maintaining a highly efficient asymptotic runtime complexity, further underscoring the distinctive utility of neighborhood-contextualization.
+Overall, by integrating multiset neighborhood context, the proposed NCMP framework serves as a practical and scalable path toward enhancing the graph representational power of classical GNNs.